sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 cp commits.success $RESULT_DIR/mariadb.commits.success
 ```

 ##### Success vs Partial Success

 A git commit (or a source code change) may affect multiple files.
-Each file results into its own object file, and Kpatch tries to generate a patch based on two deviating object files.
+Each file results into its own object file, and Kpatch tries to generate a patch for each deviating object file.
 If patch generation was successful for **all** deviating object files, its status is **success**.
 If there is at least one patch, but Kpatch could not generate a patch for all deviating object files, its status is **partial success**.

 We illustrate this with the following example: